nirajan-khatiwada/quick-reference/content/raw/raw.md

 }
 ```

-What happpen Here?
+### What Happens Here?

-In cpp,
+**In C++:**
-when we call display_a() function then first it check if the function is available in class B since it is fount in class B so it will execute that function if its private then if function is called outside from the class then it cane be seen but if it is called inside the class then it can be seen but here it is public so we can see it from both inside class and outside.
-It see if display_a function is available in class B .
-Yes display_a function is available then in class B it first line of code is `display()` then it again check if display function is available in class B if not found it will look for the function in class A.As it is not in B and only in A so it will execute the function of class A. While executing the function of class A it will use the variable of class A not of B as in python.
-Similarly the next line of code is ``cout<<"name is "<<name<<" from b"<<endl;` here it is function of class B so it will use the variable of class B.
+When we call `display_a()`, it first checks if the function is available in class B. Since it's found in class B (and is public), it executes that function.
+The first line `display()` checks if the display function is available in class B. If not found, it looks in class A, finds it, and executes the function from class A. While executing the function from class A, it uses the variable from class A, not from class B as in Python.

-In case of python,
+The next line `cout << "name is " << name << " from b" << endl;` is in a function of class B, so it uses the variable from class B.

+**In Python:**
-while executing display function like in case 2 it will first look for class B __name variable is present in class B but it is private so it will not be visible as we are executing the function of class A. So we will now look for the variable in class A and find it in class A and print the value of class A variable.
-Then the next line of code will print the value of class B variable as it is in the function of class B.
+While executing the display function (similar to case 2), it first looks for the `__name` variable in class B. The variable is present in class B but is private, so it's not visible when executing the function from class A. Therefore, it looks for the variable in class A, finds it there, and prints the value of the class A variable.
+The next line prints the value of the class B variable since it's in a function of class B.

-Similarly while changing name,
-When we call change_name_b function then first line of code is `name=new_name+" added in b";` here it will use the variable of class B because it is in the function of class B. Then the next line of code is `change_name(new_name);` here it will look for the function in class B if not found it will look for the function in class A and find it in class A so it will execute the function of class A. Now while executing the function of class A it will use the variable of class A not of B as in python.
+When changing the name through `change_name_b()`, the first line `name = new_name + " added in b";` uses the variable from class B because it's in a function of class B. The next line `change_name(new_name);` looks for the function in class B first, then in class A, finding and executing the function from class A. While executing the function from class A, it uses the variable from class A, not from class B as in Python.

-Similar for function if it is private then it can be seen only inside the class not outside
+## Key Points

+- Private functions can only be accessed from within the same class, not from outside the class
+- Variable and function resolution follows different patterns in Python versus C++
+- Python tends to look in the derived class first, while C++ considers the scope of the function being executed
+- Private variables are not accessible across class boundaries in both languages